jcksnvllxr80/DesignPatterns/src/main/com/watkins/creational/factorymethod/FactoryMethod.md

 This pattern is particularly useful in scenarios where:

-- The exact types of objects to be created may not be known at compile time.
-- The client code should be unaware of the specific classes it is instantiating.
-- The creation process may vary or need to be customized by subclasses.
+- there may be future additions to a product inheritance hierarchy
+- delegate the objection instantiation to subclasses is desired

 By using the Factory Method pattern, you can achieve a higher level of abstraction and flexibility in your code, promoting easier maintenance, scalability, and code reuse.